Jim and Gaylord Perry’s ties to the moon landing 50 years ago go beyond their memorable days on the baseball diamond

 “I want to show you a secret, but don’t tell anyone,” 5-year-old Emily told Armstrong.
 “This is a secret which no one knows about.”

 Up in the attic of her home, Emily showed Armstrong a giant dead bug and whispered again that it was a secret.
 She then led him to her room, where she showed the legendary astronaut her lamp, her mirror and some of her books.

 “This one is on Winnie the Pooh,” she told him.
 “And this one is about Sleeping Beauty, and this is Cinderella, and, oh, here is a book about Neil Armstrong.
 He was the first man on the moon.”

-The book concludes: “Then she stopped, hesitated for a moment, looked at the nice older man like Grandpa who had come to visit her in her house, and said, ‘Oh!
+The book concludes: “Then she stopped, hesitated for a moment, looked at the nice older man who had come to visit her in her house, and said, ‘Oh!
 Your name is Neil Armstrong, too, isn’t it?’”